 Definition

 Elliptic Curve Diffie-Hellman (ECDH) is a key-agreement protocol that lets two parties, each holding an elliptic-curve key pair, compute an identical shared secret over an insecure channel without ever transmitting that secret.
-Because Bitcoin and Nostr both use the secp256k1 curve, the same keys that control coins can also bootstrap private communication.
+It is the elliptic-curve form of the Diffie-Hellman exchange that underpins much of modern encrypted communication.
+Because Bitcoin and Nostr both use the secp256k1 curve, the same class of keys that controls coins can also bootstrap private communication — a quiet but powerful overlap for anyone building a sovereign stack.

 How the shared secret is formed